 I wasn’t going to spend a ton of money to get a fancy brand name when I could get this French Press for a decent price and test out if I like it, and if it does make the best coffee around.

 2021 Update: I have since gone through several versions of this french press.
 I broke one trying to bring it to work, I broke one in the sink when I was washing it.
 I am clumsy!
 But the glass carafe is delicate, so if you’re clumsy like I am, don’t travel with it and be careful when washing.
 Or don’t buy the glass models.

 As you can see in the images, mine has a metal frame, but still ended up breaking.

 You may want to buy a high quality french press.
 You can get a good one for an affordable price if you shop around on amazon.
 You may need to replace the mesh screen once in a while, so look for one with a few replacements.

 Any french press will still produce better coffee than drip coffee makers, in my opinion.

 I like a stainless steel plunger, and some stainless steel elements.
 Some of the best french presses come with full stainless steel construction.
 If you’re extra clumsy, try a stainless steel carafe instead of a glass carafe.

 It takes a while to get the perfect cup of coffee, so be patient while you’re learning the brewing process.

 It was fairly simple and actually didn’t take that long to do.

 - Fill the kettle and heat up some water.
-After the kettle shut itself off, I waited about 30 seconds to pour the water in with my coffee grounds.
+After the kettle shuts itself off, I waited about 30 seconds to pour the boiling water in with my coffee grounds.